aerobless/knowledge/🌏 Locations & Travel/🇵🇹 Portugal.md

 ---
-description: >-
-  Portugal, a coastal nation in Southern Europe, is known for its rich maritime history, distinctive architecture like the Belem Tower, and the production of Port wine.
+description: Portugal, a coastal nation in Southern Europe, is known for its rich maritime history, distinctive architecture like the Belem Tower, and the production of Port wine.
+cssclasses:
+  - img-grid
+  - img-zoom
 ---
 # Madeira